Which one of the following pairs is correctly matched ?

 Why practise Print Culture and the Modern World PYQs?

-Print Culture and the Modern World has appeared in the 1 Class 10 Social Science exam we track between 2024, with questions worth 1, 2, 4 marks.
+Print Culture and the Modern World has appeared in 5 Class 10 Social Science exams we track between 2022–2026, with questions worth 1, 2, 3, 4 marks.
 CBSE Board examiners consistently reuse concepts and question patterns from this topic — practising its previous year questions is the most reliable way to know exactly what to expect in your exam.

 Other Social Science chapters